gjoseph92/dask-pyspy/README.md

 You may need to run the dask process as root for py-spy to be able to profile it (especially on macOS).
 See https://github.com/benfred/py-spy#when-do-you-need-to-run-as-sudo.

-In a Docker container, `dask-profiling` will "just work" for Docker/moby versions >= 21.xx.
+In a Docker container, `dask-pyspy` will "just work" for Docker/moby versions >= 21.xx.
 As of right now (Nov 2022), Docker 21.xx doesn't exist yet, so read on.

 [moby/moby#42083](https://github.com/moby/moby/pull/42083/files) allowlisted by default the `process_vm_readv` system call that py-spy uses, which used to be blocked unless you set `--cap-add SYS_PTRACE`.
 Allowing this specific system call in unprivileged containers has been safe to do for a while (since linux kernel versions > 4.8), but just wasn't enabled in Docker.
 So your options right now are:
 * (low/no security impact) Download the newer [`seccomp.json`](https://github.com/moby/moby/blob/d39b075302c27f77b2de413697a5aacb034d8286/profiles/seccomp/default.json) file from moby/master and pass it to Docker via `--seccomp=default.json`.
 * (more convenient) Pass `--cap-add SYS_PTRACE` to Docker.
 This enables more than you need, but it's one less step.

 On Ubuntu-based containers, ptrace system calls are [further blocked](https://www.kernel.org/doc/Documentation/admin-guide/LSM/Yama.rst): processes are prohibited from ptracing each other even within the same UID.
-To work around this, `dask-profiling` automatically uses [`prctl(2)`](https://man7.org/linux/man-pages/man2/prctl.2.html) to mark the scheduler process as ptrace-able by itself and any child processes, then launches py-spy as a child process.
+To work around this, `dask-pyspy` automatically uses [`prctl(2)`](https://man7.org/linux/man-pages/man2/prctl.2.html) to mark the scheduler process as ptrace-able by itself and any child processes, then launches py-spy as a child process.

 ## Caveats